cluk1/homeassistant-config/README.md

 ```

 ## Installation
-* Install the ebus adapter
+* Install the ebus hardware adapter
 * Install the required addons as listed above
 * Share one /config folder among all docker containers (ha, ebusd).
 This happens automatically with HA green.
 * Checkout this repo into /config
 * Checkout the ebusd config from https://github.com/cluk1/ebusd-configuration into /config/ebusd/csvs
-* Configure the ebusd addon to use the csv files from the checkout
+* Configure the ebusd addon to use the csv files from the checkout (see addon config above).
-* Start the ebusd Addon, check if it scans the bus and submit messages to mqtt
+* Start the ebusd addon, check if it scans the bus (ebusctl info) and submits messages to mqtt (listen to ebusd/#)

 ## Custom sensors, templates and inputs
 * Flat temperatures are read from fritz!Dect thermometers, a sensor for the minimal and average flat temp is defined in [packages/heating/heating_groups.yaml](packages/heating/heating_groups.yaml)